Y-Digital/semantic-modeling-tools/README.md

 > [!IMPORTANT]
 > In my opinion, using some upper/foundational ontology is better than using none to build domain ontologies because upper ontologies provide essential modeling blocks that you, as a modeler, cannot avoid.
 Even if you do not explicitly adopt a specific upper ontology, your ontology design will implicitly assume upper ontological distinctions.
 >
 > Some may argue that certain projects do not need the complexity of a foundational ontology.
 I agree.
-However, I would also add that these projects probably do not need to adopt Semantic Web standards either.
+However, these projects probably do not need to adopt Semantic Web standards either.
 Sometimes, a list of terms and definitions in CSV suffices.

   - [**gUFO**](https://nemo-ufes.github.io/gufo/)
     - gUFO (to become an [ISO standard](https://www.iso.org/standard/89915.html) soon) is a lightweight implementation of the Unified Foundational Ontology suitable for Semantic Web OWL 2 DL applications. gUFO is the most expressive upper ontology out there, made by computer science folks with philosophical knowledge.